data-exp-lab/dxl-docs/source/expectations.rst

 acknowledgments would be appreciated; funding acknowledgments may be necessary.

-Projects that are collaborated on between lab members do confer authorship, whether that collaboration takes the form of intellectual collaboration or technical collaboration.
+Projects that are collaborated on between lab members do confer authorship, whether that collaboration takes the form of intellectual collaboration, technical collaboration or data sharing.
 For instance, writing code to support analysis or simulation would confer authorship.
-Sharing information during group meetings does not, although if material intellectual contributions are made by lab members, that would confer authorship.
+Sharing information during group meetings does not, although if material intellectual contributions (i.e., new directions, solutions to problems, specific and directed project ideas) are made by lab members, that would confer authorship.

 Matt would **very much** to be involved in the development of projects that lead to publication, but this is not strictly necessary, and certainly not necessary where lab members are providing supporting roles to external collaborations.
 Please keep Matt apprised of the broad outlines of your external and internal collaborations.

 Project Ownership
 -----------------